pmagdon/cloud_detection/docs/source/results.rst

 Like in the red blue test, we have the inconvenient that a low parameter value that achieves a very good reclassification of pixels that are cloud free, will also reclassify some cloudy pixels of thin clouds.
-This behaviour can be noticed in figure 13, where a high parameter value avoids the wrongly reclassification of any of the cloudy pixels as cloud free, while with a low parameter value, some of these pixels are reclassified.
+This behaviour can be noticed in figure 13, where a high parameter value avoids the wrongly reclassification of any of the cloudy pixels as cloud free (left), while with a low parameter value, some of these pixels are reclassified (pink pixels in right image).
 We can also recognise again the behaviour of the red blue test by looking at the yellow pixels.
 Some of the pixels are reclassified by this tests, which red blue parameter was set to 2 in this run.

 .. figure::  _static/figures/cc_fig3_city.PNG
    :width: 45%